-301 [311] Leadership and Problem Solving Continuation of individual and team building concepts for small unit operations; provides a conceptual framework for decision making, planning, and time management; making safety assessments; introduces movement techniques and pre-execution checks.
-Prereq: Departmental approval.
+301 Leadership and Problem Solving

+Continuation of individual and team building concepts for small unit operations; provides a conceptual framework for decision making, planning, and time management; making safety assessments; introduces movement techniques and pre-execution checks.
 Coreq: MS 310.
 S

-302 [312] Leadership and Ethics
+302 Leadership and Ethics

 Develop skills in planning and leading by conducting training for lower division students.
 Introduction to operational art and tactics; includes a series of practical opportunities to lead small groups, receive personal assessments and evaluations.
-Prereq: Departmental approval.
 Coreq: MS 310.
 F